danbz/aesthetic-programming/1-gettingstarted/Readme.md

 <img src="ch1_11.png" width="500"> <br>
 *Figure 11: Visualizing the ellipse*

-What we want to demonstrate here is that the references are important to start with, and explore to discover many possible syntaxes, for example other shapes like rectangles, polygons.
+What we want to demonstrate here is that the references are important to start with, and explore it to discover other syntaxes and features, for example other shapes like rectangles and polygons.

-There are still other syntaxes in the sample code in which we haven't explained in details, perhaps you can find the corresponding references from p5.js web references and look into it?
-We will continue to explore the color in the next Chapter and the `random` syntax in Chapter 3.
+There are still other syntaxes in the sample code with which we haven't explained in details, perhaps you can find the corresponding references from p5.js web references and look into it?
+But we will continue to explore the color function in the next Chapter and the `random` function in Chapter 3.

 ## 1.4 While()

 - Culture of Github: Matthew Fuller, Andrew Goffey, Adrian Mackenzie, Richard Mills and Stuart Sharples, "Big Diff, Granularity, Incoherence, and Production in the Github Software Repository" in How To Be a Geek: Essays on the Culture of Software. => Versioning
 - Creative Commons and Licence
 - Open Source Software and Culture
+- the concept of readme and runme?

 ## 1.4.1 Mini_Exercise[1]: Think About My First Program
 **Objective:**